friends-of-tutorials/securely-transfer-messages/README.md

 ##### 2.1.1.1 Advantages

-* easy to implement (just send the "readable message")
+* The transfer is easy to implement (just send the "readable message")

 ##### 2.1.1.2 Disadvantage